 Call to action None needed Include one: "Reach me at..." or "Open to..."

 The critical implication: copying your resume summary onto LinkedIn is a mistake.
 It reads as cold, generic, and robotic.
 The reader expects a narrative that tells them who you are, what you're good at, and why they should reach out.
+If you are thinking of using LinkedIn's built-in resume export as a shortcut, read our LinkedIn resume builder review to understand its ATS limitations first.

 The LinkedIn Summary Formula